 You've been exercising your ass off.
 You've been really careful about your diet.
-Hell, you can't even remember the last time you've had a decent meal!
+Hell, you can't even remember the last time you had a decent meal!

 It was tough, but at least it worked.
-The results were already showing on the scale, and you could even start seeing them in the mirror.
+The results were already showing on your bathroom scale, and you could even start noticing them in the mirror.

-Now, you don't even dare stepping on the scale, because deep down you already know it.
-All that denial and suffering was for nothing!
+Now, you don't even dare stepping on the scale anymore, because deep down you already know it.
+All that denial, deprivation, and suffering was for nothing!
 You've destroyed days of hard work in less than half an hour of mindless eating!

 And now you're at the point where you're wondering...

-Is this guy seriously telling me I should NOT feel guilty about what I just did to myself?!?
+You're telling me I shouldn't feel guilty about all the junk I just ate?